-Phoenix is a place with eternal sunshine and also seems #meh ~
+Phoenix is a place with eternal sunshine and it may seem #meh ~

-Interest spots in the city area are probably the art and history museums in the town center.
-The Heard Museum exhibits Native American’s art and culture and illustrates the impact of their integration with the new colonists.
+As for me, the art and history museums are some of the most exciting spots.
+The Heard Museum is one of the best in the region that exhibits Native American’s art and culture and illustrates the impact of their integration with the new colonists.

-There was also a temporary exhibition of Georgia O’Keeffe (match my socks!) – the big name of American’s modern art.
-To appreciate more about the artist’s precious works, just move to the Phoenix Art Museum a few blocks away.
+There was also a temporary exhibition of Georgia O’Keeffe (match my socks!) – the big name of American modern art.
+To appreciate more about the artist’s previous works, just move to the Phoenix Art Museum that is about half a mile away.